openpermissions/repository-srv/Repository_from_AMI.md

 Wait for the machine to go through the pending state and be running

 Your instance will have an IP address.
 At this point we recommend that you:

 1. Obtain an Amazon Elastic IP address (i.e. a permanent IP address.
 This is a service you pay for) and assign it to your new instance.

-2. Create a DNS entry in Route52 that points the Elastic IP address to your preferred subdomain on your site (e.g. repo.mydomain.org)
+2. Create a DNS entry in AWS Route52 that points the Elastic IP address to your preferred subdomain on your site (e.g. repo.mydomain.org)

 More instructions here....